MCDReforged/PluginCatalogue/readme.md

 <br>

 **Main Plugins Catalogue** contains plugins that support MCDReforged >= 2.x
+If the link above is not accessible, or if you wish to browse inside Github, please visit [here](https://github.com/MCDReforged/PluginCatalogue/tree/catalogue/)

-**Legacy Plugins Catalogue** contains plugins for earlier versions of MCDR.
+**Legacy Plugins Catalogue** contains plugins for earlier versions of MCDR
 They may not be compatible with current version of MCDR.
 Use them with caution

 If you would like to add your plugin to the plugin repository, feel free to submit a PR.
 Check out the [Documentation](https://docs.mcdreforged.com/en/latest/plugin_dev/plugin_catalogue.html) and [Contributing Guidelines](CONTRIBUTING.md) for more information